 If a Carlsberg Group employee believes that our policies, including those related to human rights, have been breached, we encourage them to discuss it with their manager, our compliance team or a human resources representative.
 If such discussions do not resolve the issue or the employee does not feel comfortable sharing their concerns with their manager, compliance team or human resources representative, they can also raise their concerns anonymously using our Carlsberg Speak Up platform.
-This 24-hour helpline is run by an independent service provider, and is available by phone or online everywhere we operate.
+This 24-hour helpline is run by an independent service provider and is available by phone or online everywhere we operate.
 The helpline is also available to third parties who would like to speak up.
-The Speak Up system includes more than 300 languages and an explanatory Speak Up Manual is available online.
+The Speak Up system includes more than 300 languages, and an explanatory Speak Up Manual is available online.
 All claims that potentially constitute a breach of our policies are investigated, and we have measures in place to prevent retaliation of any kind against anyone reporting a concern.
+The Carlsberg Group plan to review, update and relaunch the Speak Up process in 2025.